Dr. James Lee III

 Other performances of Dr. James Lee III’s work include performances of Sukkot Through Orion’s Nebula with the Cincinnati Symphony (January 2012) and the Grand Rapids Symphony Orchestra (February 2012).
 February 1, 2012 included another performance of James Lee III’s string quartet The Appointed Time.
 On this particular occasion, the Harlem Symphony Orchestra Chamber Players presented it at the Forbes Center for the Performing Arts at James Madison University.
 On February 15, 2012 the Ritz Chamber Players gave the world premiere of Mr. Lee’s Night Visions of Kippur (piano quintet) at the University of Washington Meany Hall in Seattle.

-During the 2012-2013 season Sukkot Through Orion's Nebula will be performed by the Akron Symphony Orchestra in November 2012 and the Detroit Symphony Orchestra in March 2013.
-Later in the month of March, Mr. Lee's newest work for band, Ancient Words, Current Realities! will be premiered by the St. Olaf Band at the College Band Directors National Association Conference in Greensboro, NC.
+On January 13, 2013 Gye Nyame for chamber orchestra was premiered by Janise White and the Afro-American Chamber Music Society Orchestra in Los Angeles, CA. Also during the 2012- 2013 season Sukkot Through Orion’s Nebula was performed by the Akron Symphony Orchestra in November 2012.
+The Detroit Symphony Orchestra also played this same work in March 2013.
+Later in the month of March, Mr. Lee’s newest work for band, Ancient Words, Current Realities! was premiered by the St. Olaf Band at the College Band Directors National Association Conference in Greensboro, NC.